xlab-uiuc/open-cevo/README.md

-# Artifacts for Software Configuration Evolution in Cloud Systems
+# Artifacts for Configuration Evolution of Cloud Systems

 This repository includes the artifacts of the evolutionary study of software configuration design and implementation in cloud systems.